-We will follow the graduated approach and the four-part cycle of assess, plan, do, review.
+We will follow the graduated approach and the four-part cycle of assess, plan, do, review (APDR).

-The class or subject teacher will work with the SENDCO to carry out a clearly identify the pupil's needs.
+The class or subject teacher will work with the SENDCo to carry out and clearly identify the pupil's needs.
 This will draw on: